Get insider access

 Canon EOS R10

-The Canon EOS RP and Canon EOS R10 are both lower mid-range/entry-level cameras but with different design briefs and differing intended use cases.
+The Canon EOS RP and the Canon EOS R10 are both lower mid-range/entry-level cameras but with different design briefs and differing intended use cases.
 The older RP has a higher-resolution full-frame sensor that produces better image sharpness and superior noise-handling capability, making it a better option for still photography, especially in low light.
 That said, the R10 holds a wide range of other advantages.
-It feels better-built, offers superior battery life from the same LP-E17 battery, and has a significantly faster max shooting speed, though admittedly with a pretty small image buffer.
+It feels better built, offers superior battery life from the same LP-E17 battery, and has a significantly faster max shooting speed, though admittedly with a pretty small image buffer.
 The R10 is a much better option for video work, too: it supports 10-bit 4:2:2 recording when using the HDR PQ profile, can record uncropped 4k video at up to 30 fps or cropped 4k video at 60 fps, and offers superior autofocus tracking performance.

 Canon EOS R50